Queuety

 Workers

 Workers are long-running processes that poll the database for pending jobs, execute them, and advance workflows.
-They run from a minimal PHP bootstrap without loading WordPress.
+The wp queuety work command runs inside WP-CLI while the queue itself is claimed directly from MySQL through the best available Queuety DB driver.

 Starting a worker